 I gathered all the best British expressions that I’ve encountered here in Blighty a.k.a Britain.
 I have lived in the UK for more than a decade now, and I’ve managed to adapt to British traditions and culture.

-As an adopted child of Britain, I integrate myself on learning few things here and there about the country and most especially their language.
+As an adopted child of Britain, I integrate myself by learning a few things here and there about the country and most especially their language.

 So I’ve gathered some of the British expressions I’ve come across throughout the years I live here in the UK.
-I hope to shed some light on what are these bloody British slang, how and when to use them.
+I hope to shed some light on what these bloody British expressions are, and how and when to use them.

 “Taking the piss”